Day Trips to Sintra from Lisbon

 Sintra Castle| ©Pedro Cambra

-Without a doubt, if you want to go to Sintra from Lisbon, the best option is an excursion, as you won't have to worry about logistics or the journey, and if you choose an option with a tour guide, you'll have all the details at your fingertips about the different monuments and places of interest you visit.
+Without a doubt, if you want to visit Sintra from Lisbon, the best option is a guided tour, as you won’t have to worry about logistics or the journey; and if you opt for a tour with a guide, you’ll have all the details at your fingertips about the various monuments and places of interest you visit.

 What if I go to Sintra on my own?